joyceycodes/DealerDesk/README.md

 Sales API is Django application that houses our models, URLs, and views.
 It can be accessed on Insomnia on port 8090.

 Sales poller is a polling application used to send periodic requests to Inventory API for automobile data.
-A new automobileVO instance wIt is set to poll every 10 seconds but the time interval may be adjusted in the poll() function in poller.py.
+A new automobileVO instance is created in the Sales Microservice database for each instance of Automobile in the Inventory database.
+It is set to poll every 10 seconds but the time interval may be adjusted in the poll() function in poller.py.
 ### Backend
 #### Models
 Sales API is a RESTful API with the following models and attributes:
 - SalesPerson
     - name
-    - employee_number(unique value)
+    - employee_number(unique integer value)
 - Customer
     - name
     - address
-    - phone_number
+    - phone_number(a PhoneNumber field, added django-phonenumber-field and phonenumbers in the requirements.txt.
+Only verifies inputs as phone numbers in Admin as of right now.)
 - SaleRecord
     - automobile (OneToOne relationship to AutomobileVO model)
     - sales_person(ForeignKey to SalesPerson model)